 Gifts Are Allowed For VA Loans And USDA Loans

 Gift Funds For Down Payment And Closing Costs On Conventional Loans

 Fannie Mae and Freddie Mac agency guidelines allow borrowers to use gift funds for the down payment and/or closing costs on conventional loans.
 Depending on the mortgage company, there may be certain stipulations on gift funds on conventional loan programs.
 Depending on the lender, only a percentage of the down payment may be gifted.
-For example, if a home buyer is required to put a 5% down payment on a home purchase, the conventional mortgage lender may require that 3% of it be own funds and the 2% may be gifted by a relative or family member.
+For example, if a home buyer is required to put a 5% down payment on a home purchase, the conventional lender may require that 3% of it be own funds and the 2% may be gifted by a relative or family member.
 However, Gustan Cho Associates will accept 100% of gift funds to be used on conventional loans.

 How To Avoid Gift Letter And Bank Statements From Donor